-One of the stars of our afternoon Feathered Friends show is Skwimm, a beautiful, gentle tawny frogmouth.
+One of the stars of our afternoon bird show is Skwimm, a beautiful, gentle tawny frogmouth.
 These birds are common throughout most of Australia, but their nocturnal habit and their incredibly effective camouflage posture makes them difficult to spot in the wild.

 The genus name Podargus means ‘gouty’, derived from the Greek word podagra = gout.
 This refers to the small, presumably weak feet of the frogmouth.
 Some say they walk ‘like a gouty old man’.